usc-isi-i2/kgtk/docs/transform/replace_nodes.md

                         (Optional, use '-' for stdout.)
   --activated-mapping-edges-file ACTIVATED_MAPPING_EDGES_FILE
                         A KGTK output file that will contain activated mapping edges.
 (Optional, use '-' for stdout.)
+  --rejected-mapping-edges-file REJECTED_MAPPING_EDGES_FILE
+                        A KGTK output file that will contain rejected mapping edges.
+(Optional, use '-' for stdout.)
   --threshold CONFIDENCE_THRESHOLD
                         The minimum acceptable confidence value.
 Mapping